digital-botanical-gardens-initiative/dendron-dbgi/vault/bioblitz.sampling-protocol.md

 - sample_id is the code sticked on the tube.
 You can scan it by clicking on the 3 dots.

-- Then you have 5 pictures to take of the species, one of the specimen label (if available), one in general, one of the plant's details (flowers or remarkable details that permit identification), one where you cut and one with the species label (if availabe) and the dbgi code on the tube.
+- Then you have 5 (+1 optional if needed) pictures to take of the species, one of the specimen label (if available), one in general, one of the plant's details (flowers or remarkable details that permit identification), one where you cut and one with the species label (if availabe) and the dbgi code on the tube.

+- The form contains two more tabs containing individual and environmental fields.
+These fields are optional.
+You can choose to fill them or not, following the results you want to obtain.
+You have free comments in these tabs, so if you want to add informations on the samples, you can add them here ("comment_eco" and "comment_env")

 - Once done, the upper of the form should be green, and you can add you observation to the project by clicking on the tick in the upper left corner.